-You’ll need: Tomato Soup, cheese, chili powder*, chopped garlic, rice, onion, ground beef, peppers, salt, and pepper.
+You’ll need: Tomato Soup, cheese, chili powder*, chopped garlic, cooked rice, onion, ground beef, peppers, salt, and pepper.

 My mother has always insisted on Mexene chili powder so I try to be a good daughter and use it when I can find it.
 I’ve also used Tone’s and it was really good as well.

 Begin by filling a pot deep enough to submerge the peppers in with water and add a teaspoon of salt.
 Put this over medium high heat to bring it to a boil while you prepare the filling.

 Place your onions and garlic in a skillet.
 Cook over medium heat until onion is lightly browned.

 Normally you would add your beef along with this and cook until browned but I usually pre brown my beef and freeze it so it is already cooked.

 When those get cooked a bit, move on to the next step.